jay3sh/mepage/_posts/2012-01-02-why-we-need-to-explore-seasteading.md

 layout: post
 title: "Why we need to explore Seasteading?"
 ---
-"Why we need to explore Seasteading?"
+Why we need to explore Seasteading?
 ===
 Not because we are running out of land.